zhouxingtuan/gammaServer/README.md

 3) goto src/gamma and build

 # client connection
-codes was in the client directory. main.cpp shows the way to use the client.
+codes was in the client directory. main.cpp shows the way to use the client. depends on pthread, Support Linux/Mac/IOS/Android.

 # developing plans
 1) complete and test framework ing...